base-link/base/readme.md

 #### Work

-All types of things are work objects.
+All types of abstract things are work objects.
 These are subdivided into form work and task work.

 #### Form